RobertCNelson/bb.org-overlays/tools/beaglebone-universal-io/README.md

     echo cape-universaln > /sys/devices/platform/bone_capemgr/slots

-From kernel 4.1 the slots file has moved 'slots' to a new home

-    echo cape-universaln > /sys/devices/platform/bone_capemgr/slots

 At this point, the various devices are loaded and all gpio have been exported.
 All pins currently default to gpio inputs, with pull up or pull down resistors set the same as when the AM335x comes out of reset.